emilyriederer/Rtistic/README.md

 - Have participant share just a single `R` file instead of working with a package structure (e.g. )
 - Allow participants to email / upload their output somewhere else and not worry about making a PR

+Tactically, this may work the best if individuals break off into small groups to work on separate themes.
+Ideas of prompts could be each team creates their own theme for:

+- A character on a TV show
+- A season of the year
+- A monochromatic theme for each color of the rainbow

 ## Contents